Burial at Sea – Ash Scattering

 San Diego Burial at Sea accepts cremated remains for ash scattering at sea off the California coast.
-We serve San Diego and many other locations.
-We are the Premier Ash Scattering – Sea Burial Provider in San Diego and accept cremains (ashes) from California and throughout the United States.
+We serve San Diego as well as many other locations and are the Premier Ash Scattering – Sea Burial Provider in San Diego

 Our sister company “Funerals Your Way (FD: 2188) is a fully licensed Funeral home providing cremations, burials and memorial services.
-Let us be your one point of contact (saving your time and money) for all your funeral needs.
+Your one point of contact (saving your time and money) for all your funeral needs.